-Debt cycles are all too easy to fall into.
-It starts when you take out a loan, charges up your credit cards, or fall behind on your mortgage.
+Debt cycles are easy to fall into.
+It starts when you take out a loan, charge up your credit cards, or fall behind on your mortgage.
 Your interest balance goes up, so you struggle to pay off your debts at all.
 Then, an emergency arises, and without savings to fall back on, you have to take on more debt.

-Unfortunately, millions of Americans are trapped in long-term debt cycles they can’t escape.
+Millions of Americans are trapped in long-term debt cycles they can’t escape.
+Average consumer debt is $101,915 as of the end of 2022, according to Experian.
+So you aren’t alone.
 But with a little planning and some discipline, you don’t have to be stuck any longer.

 What is the first step to getting out of debt?